intel/DualScreen.Net/README.md

 -------

 All assets in this repository, unless otherwise stated through sub-directory LICENSE or NOTICE files, are subject to the The MIT License (MIT).
-Copyright (c) 2014, Intel Corporation.
+Copyright (C) 2014, Intel Corporation.
 All rights reserved.

 Why do I need this Library?
 =============================

-We know you're an awesome developer with heavy crafted skiils!
+We know you're an awesome developer with heavy crafted skills!
-So you would not want to waste your time on parts you don't have too!
+So you would not want to waste your time on things you don't have too!

 DualScreen.Net lets you focus on developing YOUR app, with your idea and your vision.
-It's here to make detection, manipulation, control and multiple screens in windows - seamless.
+It's here to make detection, manipulation and control of multiple screens in windows - seamless.

 Forget about Win32 API calls and Window's Handles.
 DualScreen.Net makes them work for you.